8. Making changes to the supergraph

 --name <SUBGRAPH_NAME>

 This command first runs a build check, then an check, then a linter check, and finally outputs the results in the command line.
-It also reports the results to Studio, so we can view them from our graph's Checks page.
+It also reports the results to Studio, so we can view them from our 's Checks page.

 📋 Step 2: Deploy code changes